MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-computer-ip.md

 manager: jsuri
 ---
 # Monitor Computer/IP

+This article describes the functionality of Monitor Computer/IP activity.

 The Monitor Computer/IP activity will send a ping to a remote computer or IP address and wait for a response.
 You can configure the Monitor Computer/IP activity to invoke your runbook if the computer is either reachable or unreachable.
 The Monitor Computer/IP activity can be used to invoke runbooks that will automatically notify administrators when a vital system has become unreachable on the network.